Law of the Bahamas: Supreme Court

-The Supreme Court is third highest court in the adjudicative hierarchy of the Bahamas.
+The Supreme Court is the third highest court in the adjudicative hierarchy of the Bahamas.
 The Supreme Court is made up of a Chief Justice and not more than eleven and not less than two Justices of the Court.
 The Chief Justice is appointed by The Governor-General on the recommendation of the Prime Minister after consultation with the Leader of the Opposition.
 Justices of the Supreme Court are appointed by The Governor-General on the advice of the Judicial and Legal Service Commission.

 The Supreme Court has unlimited original jurisdiction in civil and criminal causes and matters and an appellate jurisdiction conferred on it by the Supreme Court Act, 1996 or any other law, which includes appeals from the Magistrates’ Court.

 Appeals made by the Supreme Court can be struck down by the Court of Appeal, which is the highest domestic court in the Bahamas; appeals can be made from either court to the Judicial Committee of the Privy Council, which is the highest court for the country.

 Magistrates' Court

-The Magistrate's Court is the lowest court in The Bahamas.
+The Magistrate's Court is the lowest court in the Bahamas.
 This Court is the primary court for many civil and criminal cases.
 Magistrates are appointed by the Governor-General acting in accordance with the advice of the Judicial and Legal Service Commission.
 This court is presided over by Stipendiary and Circuit Magistrates, including the Chief Magistrate and two Deputy Chief Magistrates.
 At some times the Magistrates from New Providence also go on circuit to the other Islands where there is no resident Magistrate or in cases where the resident magistrate is unable, for whatever reason, to hear a case.

 A Magistrate has jurisdiction to try all summary offences, investigate all charges of indictable offences and to hear and determine any civil cause where the amount to be recovered or the value of the property in dispute does not exceed $5,000.00, unless a statute provides jurisdiction in relation to a higher amount.
 There are also dedicated Magistrate's Courts for juvenile cases, family/domestic matters, drug offences and gun offences.